Richard Leah BA(hons) MBACP Accredited

 - And, having said that, whilst on our exploring it may become clear that something like anxiety is interfering with your ability to control your own life; I'm quite happy to set up camp and look at - for instance - how you might avoid or reduce your anxiety by simple mechanical skills - like breathing, body posture etc

 some people are clear about what the issue is and just want to focus on that.
-For others there is maybe a general feeling of life not feeling ok, not as they hoped; maybe nothing they can quite put their figure on - or conversely a heavy weight they carry around.
+For others there is maybe a general feeling of life not feeling ok, not as they hoped; maybe nothing they can quite put their finger on - maybe just a general anxiety or feeling sad - or conversely a feeling of carrying a heavy weight around.
 It could be that you want to look at the meaning of life - of your life.
 It may feel as if you want to take a look at where you are going.

 It is a journey - with highs and lows.

 I have done my share of exploring for myself and am able to be there for you whilst you explore for yourself.

 I charge £40 for a one hour session.
 (I don't do that 50 minute thing - and I don't rush you out of the door)

 Some clients find longer sessions more productive and I am happy to discuss that at any time.

 I have ticked only a few of the hundreds of labels offered by the web site as issues that I deal with.